Join StarRocks Community on Slack

 ClickHouse: Avoid joining operations by making flat tables

 Although ClickHouse provides the semantics of join, its ability to associate flat tables is relatively weak.
-Complex associated queries often result in out of memory.
+Complex associated queries often result in out of memory errors.
 Generally, we can consider flattening the fact table and the dimension table into a flat table during the ETL process to avoid complex queries.

 At present, many businesses use flat tables to solve the problem of multi-factor analysis, which shows that flat tables do have their own unique benefits, such as: